CoreWeave

 Logs for the fine-tuning workflow can be tracked and visualized using Weights & Biases (WandB).

-The Media tab is where you can see images being generated during the fine-tuning process for every image_log_steps amount of steps.
+You can see images being generated in the Media tab during the fine-tuning process for every image_log_steps amount of steps.
 This can also be adjusted depending on how often you want to sample from the model during fine-tuning.

 In the performance tab you will see how fast the GPU is performing in a metric of samples per second.

-For the training tab, a multitude of fine-tuning metrics are recorded which indicates whether or not the workflow is making progress by reducing loss over time.
+The training tab records a multitude of fine-tuning metrics, which indicate whether or not the workflow is making progress by reducing loss over time.
 These metrics can be very useful in determining whether or not the model has reached convergence.

 Web UI